CESNET/Nemea-Supervisor/README.md

 In `-i` mode, client connects to the supervisor, receives and prints information, disconnects and terminates.

+To see this data more clearly laid out and select only data for one or more modules the [nemea-modulesinfo](nemea-modulesinfo.in) command is available.

 #### Example of the output with modules information: